Segfavlt/villainDB/README.md

 ## Requirements

-1. Update the ServerName in villaindb.conf appropriately, add corresponding dns enty to /etc/hosts if testing locally
-2. villaindb.conf must be placed in /etc/apache2/sites-enabled.conf
-3. appropriate services must be running.
+1. Apache2, php, mysql must be configured
-4. the .sql scripts must be run using a user with the GRANT OPTION privilege

 ## Setup

 1. Ensure requirements are met.
+2. appropriate services must be running.
-2. Run sql scripts against instance
+3. Run sql scripts against instance
+4. the .sql scripts must be run using a user with the GRANT OPTION privilege
-3. extract contents of html/ to /var/www/html
+5. extract contents of html/ to /var/www/html